kee-reel/jwt-lockpick/README.md

 Simple bash script that helps with JWT in these ways:
 * create - create token
-* modify - modify token payload
+* unsign - replace alg to "none" and remove signature
 * decode - decode token
 * attack - weak password attack on given token (with john)